-CIBC 1 Securitized agency MBS are on balance sheet as per IFRS 2 Derivatives related assets, are largely offset by derivatives r
+1 Securitized agency MBS are on balance sheet as per IFRS.
+2 Derivatives related assets, are largely offset by derivatives related liabilities.

-Derivatives related assets, are largely offset by derivatives related liabilities.
 Under IFRS derivative amounts with master netting agreements cannot be offset and the gross derivative assets and liabilities are reported on balance sheet.

-Includes Obligations related to securities sold short, Cash collateral on securities lent and Obligations related to securities under repurchase agreements
+3 Includes obligations related to securities sold short, cash collateral on securities lent and obligations related to securities under repurchase agreements.